from small one page howto to huge articles all in one place

 Index Return to Main Contents

-gpinyin - Chinese European-like writing within groff
+gpinyin - use Hanyu Pinyin Chinese in groff documents

-\.pinyin start
+.pinyin start

 or

-\.pinyin begin
+.pinyin begin

 and the ending request is

-\.pinyin stop
+.pinyin stop

 or

-\.pinyin end
+.pinyin end

 Syllables